Kragelj/SQL_challenge__SQL/task 2/README.md

 #### Explanation:
 - With the **COUNT** aggregation function, we calculated the total number of pizzas in each order.
-- Using **JOIN**, we linked customer_orders with runner_orders tables to filter out canceled orders.
+- Using **INNER JOIN**, we linked customer_orders with runner_orders tables to filter out canceled orders.
 - Applying **GROUP BY**, we aggregated data by order_id to determine the number of pizzas per order.
 - With using **ORDER BY** in descending order, we identified the order with the highest pizza count, and with **LIMIT** clause we displayed only the top result.